GabrielBueno200/DemoCDCWithRabbitMQAndNetCore/README.md

 </center>

 ## Requirements
-- You must have docker engine installed
+- You must have docker and docker-compose installed

 ## 🚀 How To Run